What is Ethical Hacking?

-Ethical hacking is a difficult area to study because it requires understanding of all aspects of a system or network.
+Ethical hacking is a difficult area to study because it requires an understanding of all aspects of a system or network.
 Certifications have grown popular amongst aspiring ethical hackers because of this.
-This article provides detailed what ethical hacking is or what the an ethical hacker’s roles and obligations are.
+This article provides detailed what ethical hacking is or what the ethical hacker’s roles and obligations are.

 People May Ask

 Q- What is the role of an ethical hacker?

 A- An ethical hacker, also known as a white hat hacker, is a computer security specialist who breaks into a computer system, network, application, or another computing resource on behalf of its owners and with their permission.